Goodwin Liu: Publications

 Liu's recent work includes "Keeping Faith with the Constitution" (2009) (with Pamela S. Karlan and Christopher H. Schroeder); "Rethinking Constitutional Welfare Rights" in Stanford Law Review (2008); "History Will Be Heard: An Appraisal of the Seattle/Louisville Decision" in Harvard Law & Policy Review (2008); "Improving Title I Funding Equity Across States, Districts, and Schools," in Iowa Law Review (2008); "Seattle and Louisville" in California Law Review (2007); "Education, Equality, and National Citizenship" in Yale Law Journal (2006); and "Interstate Inequality in Educational Opportunity" in New York University Law Review (2006).

 Awards and memberships

 In 2007, Liu's work won the Education Law Association's Steven S. Goldberg Award for Distinguished Scholarship in Education Law.
 In 2009, Liu won the UC Berkeley Distinguished Teaching Award.
 In 2020 he was elected to the American Philosophical Society.

 Personal life

 Liu was married to Ann M. O'Leary, who was a senior policy adviser to the Hillary Clinton's 2016 presidential campaign.
 Liu and O'Leary had two children before announcing their separation in 2016.
-Liu is in a relationship with former San Francisco Supervisor Jane Kim, who was once his law student.
-Liu is a skilled chef and fisherman.
-Liu's father, Wenpen Liu, a medical doctor, is active in Taiwanese politics and Taiwan independence movement, and is a main organizer in the Democratic Progressive Party overseas and head of the Sacramento office of the Formosan Association for Public Affairs.
+Liu had been rumored to be in a relationship with former San Francisco Supervisor Jane Kim, who was once his law student.
+Liu's father, Wenpen Liu, a medical doctor, is active in Taiwanese politics and the Taiwan independence movement, and is a main organizer in the Democratic Progressive Party overseas and head of the Sacramento office of the Formosan Association for Public Affairs.